folbricht/desync/README.md

 - `chop`        - split a blob according to an existing caibx and store the chunks in a local store
 - `pull`        - serve chunks using the casync protocol over stdin/stdout.
 Set `CASYNC_REMOTE_PATH=desync` on the client to use it.
 - `untar`       - unpack a catar file
+- `prune`       - remove unreferenced chunks from a local store.
+Use with caution, can lead to data loss.

 ### Options (not all apply to all commands)
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
 Multiple stores can be specified, they'll be queried for chunks in the same order.
 The `verify` command only supports one, local store.